Frequently Asked Questions

 If you turn your cellular data off:

-- The app will continue to collect information even if cellular data is turned off.
+• The STAR system app and text messages will continue even if cellular data is turned off.

 How are you keeping my data private?

 Protecting your privacy is our highest priority.
-None of your data on our secure server is linked to your real name; instead it is all identified by coded participant numbers, which is a 36-character random string of letters and numbers assigned to your data by your copy of the app.
+None of your data on our secure server is linked to your real name; instead it is all identified by coded participant numbers, which is a random string of letters and numbers assigned to your data when we enroll you.

 Additionally, all of the information we collect in this study is protected by our Certificate of Confidentiality (CoC).
 Our CoC protects against the subpoena of any participants data and prevents researchers from having to share any identifiable health information without your permission.
 More information about the CoC can be found in the Consent Form for this study.